9 Ways to Stop Sweating So Much

 Apple Cider Vinegar is a natural astringent.
 When applied topically, it tightens skin pores and helps control sweat production.
 It can also help rid your body of odor-causing bacteria by balancing pH levels of the body.
 In a way, it’s a natural antiperspirant and deodorizer.

+How can ACV help you to stop sweating so much?
 Some claim that drinking apple cider vinegar daily can help dry out your skin and reduce sweating.
 Mix 2 tablespoons of ACV with honey and enjoy.
-(Be warned, this stuff does not taste like apple cider 🙂
+(Be warned, this stuff does not taste like apple cider 🙂)

 Sage is one of the better herbal remedies for excessive sweating.
 It contains a natural astringent called tannic acid.
 Tannic acid has the ability to constrict and shrink your skin and pores.
 This shrinking helps reduce sweat just like an antiperspirant.
 Sage also helps kill odor-causing bacteria found in the armpits and feet.